oligogenic/OLIDA-feedback/README.md

 To submit a bug, please follow the following guidlines:

-* Bugs will need to be labeled as bug in the issue tracker.
+* Bugs will need to be labeled as bug by starting the name of the issue with *Bug: name of the issue*
 * Try to be as concise as possible in your description of the bug.
+We would appreciate if the page on which the bug occured and the date and time of your visit would be minimally provided.
-* Screenshots are encouraged!
+* Screenshots are encouraged.

 ### General feedback and fearture requests

-Feedback can be more open in it's formulation and only requires issues to be taggfed as such.
-As with bugs, screenshots are encouraged tu support your feedback.
+Feedback can be more open in it's formulation and only requires issues to be marked as Feedback or Feature request in the title.
+Additionally, scpecifying the subject to which the feedback pertains (API, Web interface, search, submission, ...) would also be of great help.
+As with bugs, screenshots are encouraged to support the feedback.